TCU-ClassifAI/classifAI-engine/README.md

 - [x] Add Transcription Service
     - [x] Use Whisper for transcription
-    - [ ] Integrate WhisperX for faster transcription and diarization
+    - [x] Integrate WhisperX for faster transcription and diarization
     - [ ] Use Celery for better asynchronous processing
     - [ ] Use Redis for better asynchronous processing
     - [ ] Ensemble different models for better transcription
+    - [x] Add support for YouTube videos
-- [ ] Add Question Categorization Service
+- [x] Add Question Categorization Service
+    - [ ] Generate summaries of the questions
+    - [ ] Add support for more question types
-- [ ] Add Question Categorization Service
+    - [ ] Add support for more languages
 - [ ] Add Engagement Insights Service
+    - [ ] Add support for more languages